Libbu/ci-capstone-project/TESTING.md

 - As a **site user** I can **see a paginated list of run events** so that **I can join in**.

 The Event List page is accessible to logged in site users under the Events dropdown menu.
-The Events List page is paginated by 6, and lists upcoming runs organised by others users.
+The Events List page is paginated by 6, and lists upcoming runs organised by other users.

 It is ordered from runs that will occur soon first, to those that are scheduled a long time from today.
 Cards featuring images are used to display the event along with some summary detail.
 Given the nature of the page, runners may choose to use the image field to upload a proposed route.
 These cards hover slightly when moused over.